 Agents can also be set to "not blocking" mode.
-In "not blocking" mode, charts in the console and decisions on flagged IPs appear in the event list and alert notifications to provide visibility into all attacks.
-Once a decision has been reached, subsequent attacks from flagged IP addresses are only logged, not blocked.
-Additionally, requests will not be blocked by any custom rules you have created to immediately block requests.
-If those rules are designed to also tag requests for visibility, requests will continue to be tagged.
+In "not blocking" mode, charts in the console and decisions on flagged IP addresses appear in the event list and alert notifications to provide visibility into all attacks.
+Once a decision has been reached, subsequent attacks from flagged

-Why would I want to use blocking mode?
+$\overline{ extsf{W}}$ hy would I want to use blocking mode?